How to add Java arguments to Jenkins on CloudBees CI Modern?

 controller Default Java Options

 controller Default Java Options are the default Java Options added to a Managed controller configuration when it is created.
-They are configurable in Operations Center.
+They are configurable in the Operations Center.

 Changes made to the Default Java Options are not reflected in the configuration of existing Managed controller